-Timothy Tosta procures land use entitlements for some of the State’s most complex and controversial development proposals.
-According to the 2015 edition of Chambers USA: America's Leading Lawyers in Business, Tim is "praised for his understanding of the political landscape throughout California and is also singled out for his creativity and strategic approach to matters."
-The 2015 edition of Legal 500 identifies him as an "expert in California land use" and "politically astute" with "excellent ideas on how to get projects approved as well as to garner public support."
+Timothy Tosta procures land use entitlements for some of California’s most complex and controversial development proposals.
+According to the 2017 edition of Chambers USA: America's Leading Lawyers in Business, clients say Tim’s strengths are “his political connections, his unique ability to read people and issues, and a strong sense of how to get to a resolution, even with issues that seem insurmountable."
+Legal 500 identifies him as an "expert in California land use" and "very politically astute" with "excellent ideas on how to get projects approved as well as to garner public support."
 That’s why he was honored by the Los Angeles and San Francisco Daily Journal as one of California’s Top 50 California Development Lawyers in 2014, and one of California’s Top Real Estate Lawyers in 2013, citing his work on the Facebook Headquarters Project in Menlo Park, California.
 The Facebook Project followed on the heels of Tim’s work for the Bohannon Development Company on the Menlo Gateway Project, enabling the transformation of aged industrial properties into a state-of-the-art corporate campus, which also was heralded by the Daily Journal, in 2011, as one of the State’s top five development deals.

 Whether it is introducing high-rise housing into San Francisco’s Civic Center (The NEMA, San Francisco) or procuring approval to allow the conversion of an aged downtown furniture mart to office and technology uses (now Twitter’s corporate headquarters), Tim is always innovating to meet or exceed his clients’ expectations.